libor-m/ngs-course/01-starter.rst

 (stands for `word count`, not for a toilet at the end of the pipeline;). ``wc`` counts words, lines and characters.

-Our data is in three separate files.
+Our data is in several separate files.
 To merge them on the fly we'll use another tool, ``cat`` (for conCATenate). ``cat`` takes a list of file names and outputs a continuous stream of the data that was in the files (there is no way to tell where one file ends from the stream).